vishnubk/casm_xengine/README.md

 # CASM-XEngine: A GPU-Accelerated Correlator and Beamformer

-This repository contains the source code for `casm-xengine`, a high-performance correlator and beamformer designed for the Coherent All-Sky Monitor based on Vikram Ravi's dsaX_xengine software that was developed fro the DSA-110.
+This repository contains the source code for `casm-xengine`, a high-performance correlator and beamformer designed for the Coherent All-Sky Monitor based on Vikram Ravi's dsaX_xengine software that was developed for the DSA-110: https://github.com/dsa110/dsa110-xengine/tree/master.
 It utilizes CUDA for GPU acceleration to process data from antenna arrays.

 ## Project Purpose